WalkthroughVR/HiringChallenges/designteam.md

 At this point, we love you as a candidate and we're really trying to access what makes _you_ different over the other candidates we like.
 How well do you know your stuff?
 How detailed are you?
 Do we feel really strongly in having you _lead_ our design efforts.
 Remember, we're non-designers hiring you. **Help us feel that we'd be in good hands with you.**

-## Getting Started
+## Your Task
 Let’s pretend tomorrow you were hired for the lead UX/UI role at Walkthrough.
 One of your first projects is to build an mobile app for photographers to reduce error, improve consistency, and increase photographer retention.
+For this project, your task is to;

-Write a procedure you would follow including:
+1. Write the procedure you would follow to achieve your goal and
-- Assessing the problem to product deployment
-- Why are you completing each step
-	- Example: Interview 30 users to create a user persona - I’m interviewing 30 customers because it allows me to get a good enough sample size without needing to spend days interviewing users.
-The persona’s then allow me to evaluate “Does the design work for this user” and also gives me the specific people I should test the end product with.
+2. Write why you are doing each step.

 ## Evaluation Criteria
 - How thorough are you in your design process?